ci-w/IndividualProject/lit_review/summaries.md

 <ul><li>Lack of confidence in DIY from non-makers a barrier to creating DIY-AT.
 Suggestion that online resources alone wouldn’t be enough to get people making DIY-AT/more confident, but a practical demonstration of these technologies might be.
 DIY-AT for children needs to be really robust.</li>
 <li>Concerned with the aesthetics of the DIY-AT – ones that highlight/make apparent the users disability are more likely to be abandoned.
 Concern that DIY-AT would be rougher/unfinished compared to other (commercial) AT which would make it stand out more. </li>
 <li>Concern about the safety of DIY-AT in situations.
 Professional AT companies go through a rigorous risk assessment with each piece of their AT – worry that non-professionals wouldn’t do this, or even know how to do this.
 Concern about people following online tutorials to create DIY-AT without having the relevant skills and therefore creating something that is unsafe. </li>
-<li>Use of DIY-AT that might negatively impact the disabled user – need to have a medical professional involved in the discussion of using that specific AT.
+<li>Use of DIY-AT that might negatively impact the disabled user – need to have a medical professional involved in the discussion of using that specific AT. </li></ul>
 Then suggests that the process of rapid prototyping could help with some of these concerns.
-Talking about introducing non-makers (ie. parents of disabled children, teachers) to making DIY-AT, OR connecting these people with existing makers, both in allowing those makers to create DIY-AT for them and giving advice to these non-makers. </li></ul>
+Talking about introducing non-makers (ie. parents of disabled children, teachers) to making DIY-AT, OR connecting these people with existing makers, both in allowing those makers to create DIY-AT for them and giving advice to these non-makers.
 </p>
 <b>Relevance</b>
 <p>Looking at children rather than adults.
-Looking at non-disabled people creating DIY-AT for disabled people. </p>
+Looking at non-disabled people creating DIY-AT for disabled people.
+10 pages. </p>
 <hr />

 <hr />